How to address someone in Korean

 박지수 [bak-ji-su] Ji-Su Park

-박 [bak] is know as Park in English.
-But the actual pronunciation is with "b." 지수 is usually a female name.
+박 [bak] is known as Park in English.
+But the actual pronunciation is "b." 지수 is usually a female name.

 최영철 [chwae-yeong-cheol] Yeong-Chul Choi